 Recent regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which is not compatible with the concept of a professional global art ownership registry if strictly enforced.
-It seems unlikely that China will loosen up the NFT market considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since NFTs are almost functionally identical from the perspective of speculators.
-Some smaller companies in the Chinese NFT art industry were using Ethereum before the crypto ban, but analysts are skeptical that regulators will allow this to continue.
+It seems unlikely that China will loosen up the NFT market considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since they are almost functionally identical from the perspective of speculators.
+Some smaller companies in the Chinese NFT art industry were using Ethereum before the crypto ban and some in the Chinese crypto industry are hopeful that regulations will be lifted, but analysts are skeptical that regulators will allow this to continue.
 Doing without China and other countries in the crypto space may be acceptable in the context of hyper competitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, web3, and DAOs.
 A professional universal art registry that can't reliably include artists or collectors in China, Egypt, Iran, and other countries is a problem.